 - What to Do After a Car Accident

 - Automobile Injury Attorney

 - Auto Crash Attorney

-The notion of going up against a powerful insurance company can be daunting to many.
-But, if you were injured because of someone else's negligence, nothing should be able to keep you from getting the financial recovery you are owed.
-We've devoted our lives to offering injury victims the same excellent legal representation as powerful corporations and insurance companies.
-If you were injured on someone else's property in Affton, MO, call our premises liability attorneys today at 866-382-4167 or contact us online for a complimentary case review.
+The idea of going up against a powerful insurance company can be daunting to many.
+But, if they or their policyholder injured you by their negligence, you deserve full compensation.
+We've devoted our lives to offering the injured the same expert legal advocacy as the people who injured them.
+If you were injured because of a Affton, MO property owner's negligence, call our premises liability attorneys today at 866-382-4167 or contact us online for a no-risk, no-obligation case evaluation.

 Joel Halvorsen and his partner Greg Klote founded the Halvorsen Klote law firm on the principle that injured people and their families should have access to the same quality legal representation as large insurance companies.